EvanGee/OpenEthereumWallet/README.md

 ### ps
-If you feeling like helpig pay off my student loans, you can donate to
+If you feeling like helping pay off my student loans, you can donate to
 0x1236354b2478AB8B4e681209BBb7ea14D3843C11
 This would be a really big help.
-Thank you for reaching the bottom of the readme!!
+Anyway, thank you for reaching the bottom of the readme!!
-best of luck!
+if you find any bugs, pop open an issue! that would also help me out! best of luck!